IM marketing platforms

 2021.
 Charles raises €6.4M to bring ‘conversational commerce’ to WhatsApp

-Charles, a Berlin-based startup that offers a “conversational-commerce” SaaS for businesses that want to sell on WhatsApp and other chat apps, has raised €6.4 million in funding.
-Charles enables businesses to sell products and services via WhatsApp and other chat apps in order to “increase conversion rate, customer loyalty and ultimately revenue.
-The SaaS connects chat app APIs, such as WhatsApp and Messenger, with shop and CRM systems, like Shopify, SAP and HubSpot, all delivered through a user-friendly interface.
-The idea is to make it easier for businesses to meet their customers on the channels they already use and to bridge the gap between sales enquiries and support, and actual conversions.
+Charles, a startup based in Berlin, has secured €6.4 million in funding for its "conversational-commerce" SaaS solution, targeting businesses interested in selling on popular chat apps like WhatsApp.
+Charles aims to boost conversion rates, enhance customer loyalty, and ultimately increase revenue for businesses.
+The SaaS platform seamlessly integrates chat app APIs, such as WhatsApp and Messenger, with shop and CRM systems like Shopify, SAP, and HubSpot.
+All of this is accomplished through a user-friendly interface.
+The primary objective is to simplify the process for businesses to engage with customers on the channels they already use, bridging the gap between sales inquiries, support, and actual conversions.

 2020.
 MessageBird acquires real-time notifications and in-app messaging platform Pusher